MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-gateway.md

 - **Planning**: [Read about](https://technet.microsoft.com/windows-server-docs/networking/sdn/plan/plan-a-software-defined-network-infrastructure) planning an SDN, and review the planning topology in [Plan a Software Defined Network Infrastructure](https://technet.microsoft.com/library/mt605207.aspx).
 The diagram shows a sample 4-node setup.
 The setup is highly available with three network controller nodes (virtual machines), and three SLB/MUX nodes.
 It shows two tenants with one virtual networks broken into two virtual subnets to simulate a web tier and a database tier.
 Both the infrastructure and tenant virtual machines can be redistributed across any physical host.
 - **Network controller**: You should deploy the network controller before you deploy the RAS gateway.
 - **SLB**: To ensure that dependencies are handled correctly, you should also deploy SLB before setting up the gateway.
-If an SLB and gateway configured, you can use an validate an IPSec connection.
+If an SLB and gateway configured, you can use an validate an IPsec connection.